10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 While having slightly lower case capacity compared to the 6.5 Swede, the 260 Remington is rated for higher chamber pressure.
 On the other hand, the 6.5 Creedmoor can handle more chamber pressure than the 260 Remington.
 This makes the 260 Rem a comfortable compromise between the two.

-Currently Savage Arms offers multiple rifles chambered in 260 Remington, while Tikka and Sako also have several offerings.
+Savage Arms currently offers multiple rifles chambered in 260 Remington, while Tikka and Sako also have several offerings.
 If you’re looking for semi-auto capability, LaRue Tactical released an AR-10 chambered in 260 Remington as well.

 6.5 PRC